TissueMAPS/TissueMAPS/docs/installation.rst

 Installation
 ************

+`TissueMAPS` uses a client-server model:

+* **Client** code runs on local machines and interacts with the server over `HTTP <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol>`_ protocol.
+No local installation is required for the user interface, since the `Javascript` code is served to users through the browser.
+Other client implementations (active programming and command line interfaces) need to be installed locally, but they have very few dependencies and are easy to setup on various platforms (Linux, MacOSX, Windows).

+* **Server** code typically runs on a remote machine (or multiple machines).
+It has more dependencies, is more complicated to setup and designed for `UNIX <http://www.unix.org/what_is_unix.html>`_ plaforms.
+To facilitate setup, `TissueMAPS` provides `Ansible playbooks <http://docs.ansible.com/ansible/playbooks.html>`_ for automated configuration management and deployment on `Ubuntu 14.04 <http://releases.ubuntu.com/14.04/>`_.

 .. _clients:

 Clients
 =======

-Using `TissueMAPS` clients is straight forward, once the `server`_ is set up.
+Setting up `TissueMAPS` clients is straight forward.
 Users can interact with the program via a standard web browser (tested with `Chrome <https://www.google.com/chrome/>`_, `Firefox <https://www.mozilla.org/en-US/firefox/new/>`_ and `Safari <http://www.apple.com/safari/>`_) without the need to install any additional software locally.
-Further client implementations in various languages are available via the `TmClient <https://github.com/TissueMAPS/TmClient>`_ repository.
+Other client implementations are available in various languages through the `TmClient <https://github.com/TissueMAPS/TmClient>`_ repository.

 .. _python-client:

 Python client
 -------------

-The `tmclient` Python package provides an interface for uploading and downloading data via the command line.
+The `tmclient` Python package provides an active programming and command line interface for uploading or downloading data.

 .. _non-python-requirements: